boltops-tools/terraspace-docs/_reference/terraspace-log.md

     terraspace log up -a

 Note, if both an action and stack is specified, then it defaults to showing all logs.
-If you want to not show all logs in thta case, then you can use `--no-all`.
+If you want to not show all logs in that case, then you can use `--no-all`.

 ## Tail Logs